New Sales Rep? How to Get Them Productive in 48 Hours with CRM

 The 48-hour onboarding playbook

 Here is exactly how to get a new rep productive in two days.
-We have seen property agencies in KL, tuition centres in Penang, and auto workshops in JB use this approach with consistent results.
+This approach has been used by property agencies in KL, tuition centres in Penang, and auto workshops in JB — the specifics vary by industry, but the structure holds.

 The 48-Hour Onboarding Timeline